 Total of all the main greenhouse gas emissions.
-Carbon Dioxide is the primary one, so for simplicity the 'Global Warming Potential' of each gas is converted to a Carbon Dioxide (CO2) equivalent.
+Carbon Dioxide is the primary one, so for simplicity, the 'Global Warming Potential' of each gas is converted to a Carbon Dioxide equivalent (CO2-E).

 SCOPES

 The types of emissions are commonly grouped into three 'scopes' based on their similar origin sources.
 The following definitions are from ICLEI: